International Conference on Curriculum and Educational Instruction 2025

 Dr. Azni Yati Kamaruddin ( STEM )

-Head of Department of Educational Foundations and Humanitis, Faculty of Education, University of Malaya
+Professor of Educational Foundations and Humanitis, Faculty of Education, University of Malaya

 Dr Azni was a primary and secondary teacher before working with University of Malaya.
 She obtained her Dip.Ed (TESL) from Teacher Training College Melaka, B.Ed (TESL), M.Ed in Value Education at University of Malaya, PhD at La Trobe University, Australia (School of Education).
 Her PhD work is in Values Education specializing in Civics and Citizenship Education (CCE).
 Besides teaching, she supervised many pre-service student teachers for their school practicum and research reports.
 She is also a Master of Humanities Education coordinator.
 Currently, she is a validator and Adjunt Professor University of Malang, Surabaya, Indonesia and Universitas Negeri Yogjakarta, Indonesia.
 She has been appointed as internal and extenal examiner for PhD thesis from Pakistan, India, Indonesia and Malaysia.
 Her main research interests are; Values and Humanities Education, Sociology Education, Teacher Education, Trends and Issues in Education, Quantitative Research and Mixed Mode Research.
 She has internal and external research grants on these areas and reserarch collaboration with Oman, Jordan, Russia, German, Indonesia and Malaysia universities